Cravsi/CI-MSP1-CastleStringQuartet/README.md

 <br>

 ## Features
-This website consists of 3 pages, including # differnt features
+This website consists of 1 page, with multiple section:
 <br>

 ### Logo and Navigation Bar
- - The three webpages share a common header.
  - The logo and name are displayed to confirm the user is on the correct site.
  - A nav-bar is provided for quick navigation throughout the website.
  - The current webpage is highlighted within the nav-bar.